heyrini/Getting_Cleaning_Data_Assignment1/CodeBook.md

 ###Attribute Information:
 For each record in the dataset it is provided:
-- Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
+* Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
-- Triaxial Angular velocity from the gyroscope.
+* Triaxial Angular velocity from the gyroscope.
-- A 561-feature vector with time and frequency domain variables.
+* A 561-feature vector with time and frequency domain variables.
-- Its activity label.
+* Its activity label.
-- An identifier of the subject who carried out the experiment.
+* An identifier of the subject who carried out the experiment.

 ###Data Transformation and Variables used
 The subject annotation and activity ids were merged with train and test datasets to create two intermediate datasets:
--Annotated.train
--Annotated.test
+* Annotated.train
+* Annotated.test

-Then the two sets were merged to form the full data sets as -full.data
+Then the two sets were merged to form the full data sets as
+* full.data

-Then data was subsetted using only "mean" and "std" containing feature variables into -data.mean.std
+Then data was subsetted using only "mean" and "std" containing feature variables into
+* data.mean.std

-Data was averaged by each feature based on subject and activity groups into -data.mean.bygroups
+Data was averaged by each feature based on subject and activity groups into
+* data.mean.bygroups

-This was written into a text file which is uploaded as -Data.mean.by.sub.activity.txt
+This was written into a text file which is uploaded as
+* Data.mean.by.sub.activity.txt